Biohla20/LITA_Class_Documentation/README.md

 # LITA_Class_Documentation
-First Project learning Data Analysis with the Incubator Hub
+First Project while learning Data Analysis with the Incubator Hub
-- Taken by Temidayo Ayeni. using Github as an interface for creating a portfolio.
+- Github set up was taken by Temidayo Ayeni, we explored using Github as an interface for creating a portfolio.
-- Note: The below is the note taken during the Github setup class.
+- The below is the note taken during the Github setup class.
 - The portfolio of work done during the LITA Data Analysis course is down the page.
 [DATA ANALYSIS - LITA - THE INCUBATOR HUB](#data-analysis--lita--the-incubator=hub)

 ## LITA_Class_Documentation